Scoop-Learn/Open-source-curriculam/README.md

 # Sample Resumes of top googlers and Microsoft Employees

-# R&D powered tech entreprenership
+# R&D powered tech entrepreneurship

 # I will be adding more courses and MOOCs in comming weeks !!!